The Surprising Ways STIs Impact Women Differently Than Men

 “Unplanned pregnancy is one of the biggest consequences of unprotected sex and it, of course, affects women more than men,” says Sinha.
 Along with the stress, responsibility, and expenses of pregnancy, STIs can also lead to pregnancy and birth complications, such as:

-STIs may get confused with normal vaginal changes
+STIs may seem like typical vaginal changes

 Some good news

 “HIV screening, for example, can now be done in many doctor’s offices,” says Sinha.
-“It’s a quick blood test, you may be able to get your results right there and then you’ll know where you stand.”
+“It’s a quick blood test, you may be able to get your results right there, and then you’ll know where you stand.”

 But don’t assume your healthcare provider will automatically test you for HIV or any other STIs during office visits.
 Instead, talk about your sexual history and partners so your provider may determine which tests are right for you.